Tan Tan Noodles

 BROTH

-For Tan Tan deluxe – 1 pound extra lean ground beef
+For Tan Tan deluxe – 1 pound ground beef or pork

 ASSEMBLY

 In a medium saucepan, with heavy bottom, heat the oil over moderate heat.
-Add the ginger and garlic and cook for about 3 minutes – or until they begin to turn golden brown – watch carefully so they don’t overcook.
+Add the ginger and garlic and cook for about 3 minutes – or until they begin to turn golden brown – watch carefully so they don’t darken too quickly (burnt garlic is bitter).
 Add sesame oil, chili oil and the black beans.
 Cook 1 minute, stirring constantly.
 Add green onions and cook 2 minutes.
 Stir in the chile paste and soy sauce – stir to create a smooth sauce.
 Add the peanut butter and tahini, again stirring to create a smooth paste.
 Cook 1 minute, stirring constantly.

 Add the broth slowly and reduce the heat to medium low.
 Let the sauce simmer for at least 15 minutes to allow flavours to blend and the broth to thicken.
 Taste, taste, taste!!
 You should have a rich broth, full of flavour and layers of tastes.
 If you like it richer, play with all the broth ingredients until you get the balance you personally prefer – you may like it spicier so go ahead and add more chili oil or even some chili flakes.
 If you like more of a peanut flavour, add more peanut butter – all so easy to do and get your preferred flavour balance.